 This unit ships from the factory with fully gasketed access doors and cabinet caulking to provide weather resistant operation.
+When shipping the unit, the addition of shims is recommended to maintain a level surface.
+Doors should remain closed during lifts and while being transported.
+Open doors only if on flat and level surface.
 After the unit is set in place, inspect all door gaskets for shipping damage and replace if necessary.